Thunder-Software-Technology-Malaysia/arcade-stem/EMQX.md

 Before getting started, ensure you have the following:

 EMQX Cloud Account: You need an account to access the EMQX Cloud Console.
-Sign up here.
+Sign up [Here](https://accounts.emqx.com/signin).

 Network Permissions: Ensure that you have access to the internet and that no firewall rules block outbound communication on ports 1883 (MQTT), 8083 (WebSocket), or other relevant ports.